-Taken together, these factors have contributed to a rare moment for the child care movement.
-While the upheaval of 2020 has been devastating to providers, families and employers, it also presents an opportunity for our nation to build a better child care system.
+These factors have contributed to a rare moment for the child care movement.
+While the upheaval of 2020 has been devastating to providers, families, and employers, it also presents an opportunity for our nation to build a better child care system.
+But we cannot do it without the voices of providers who know child care struggles all too well.
+CCAoA can help you make your voice heard by those who have the power to transform the child care system.

-In order to pursue this opportunity, CCAoA began its Together Towards Transformation project.
+To pursue this opportunity, CCAoA began its Together Towards Transformation project.
 The central question of this project was, If we were to build a better child care system, what would it look like and how would we do it?
-It's a daunting question, and CCAoA sought out input from multiple groups who have a stake in the system's success.
+To explore some answers to this question, we held five Roundtables discussions with different groups of people with an interest in making child care work: providers, parents, employers, child care resource and referral (CCR&R) agencies, and CCAoA's national partners.